christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 {% endhighlight startinline %}

 I think you got it.
 It's a lot to write and to repeat.
-Now think about the controller and its methods you would have to write.
+Now think about the controller and its methods you would have to write too.

 This is where Laravel's `RESTful resource controller` comes handy.
 Artisan command will trigger the magic.